corbado/flutter-passkeys/packages/passkeys/passkeys/doc/android_configuration.md

 Now, you are fully set and can start signing up with your first passkey in the example.

 ## 4. Troubleshooting

+If you run the application in a virtual Android device, and it says that you can't create a passkey, you have to properly set up a screen lock or biometrics on the device.
+To do so, open the settings, search for security settings and add a PIN as well as a fingerprint as shown below (PIN is required for fingerprint):

+TODO IMAGE